Finding yourself still feeling like Scrooge with a rotten hangover while all the glittery lights are out?

 1. Walk through the 1st district and enjoy the Christmas lights

 Vienna is lit up in bling everywhere you look.
-Go for a wander one evening through the streets of the city center and soak in the warmth and atmosphere they set off.
+Go for a wander one evening through the streets of the city centre and soak in the warmth and atmosphere they set off.

 2. Eat Maroni and Bratkartoffel at a streetside stand